movementlabsxyz/movement/protocol-units/bridge/integration-tests/README.md

-# Running client integration tests against the atomic bridge
+# Running client integration tests against the native bridge

 The client integration tests for the framework bridge modules are in `tests`: